 4. Being Apathetic

 Many dads get wrapped up in the stress of jobs or their own ambition rather than investing time and energy in their sons.
-It’s the little choices that end up adding up to a big deal.
-It’s coming home and turning on the TV instead of catching up on his day or playing with him.
-Or it’s staying at work one day after another and missing the opportunity to be with him.
+It’s the little choices that add up to a big deal.
+It’s coming home and turning on the TV instead of catching up on your son’s day or playing with him.
+Or it’s staying late at work one day after another and missing the opportunity to be with him.

 Result: The son feels like he doesn’t matter to the dad.

-Result: The son lives anxious and afraid of the dad or the instability he causes.
+Result: The son lives anxiously and afraid of the dad or the instability he causes.

 Huddle Up Question